eng3001/Motif_Mark/README.md

 ***Author:*** Wyatt Eng

 ***Goal:*** Parse a FASTA file that contains a gene (with introns and exons) and identify biological motifs.
 Motifs are short sequences of DNA that have biological significance.
+The current program is scalable and can handle any number of sequences and motifs.

 ### Required Input
 - -f : The path to a FASTA file containing genes/mRNAs, with exons in uppercase and introns in lowercase.